Apply now and start September 2020

 On completion of the course, you will have the knowledge and skills to explore a photography career in the following industries: advertising, photo journalism, corporate, food, fashion and sport (studio-based and location-based).

-Graduates have gone on to start new photographic businesses, work with major fashion photographers, set up magazine publications, and worked within education as technicians and lecturers.
 In addition, some graduates have re-located to work in London with major fashion photographers whilst others have travelled to secure internships in New York and London after graduation.